eriol3381/factorbi.github.io/src/content/docs/about.md

 ## About Us

-Bipost Sync is developed by [Factor BI](https://www.factorbi.com/) 🇲🇽 a company dedicated to connect on-premises ERP's and POS systems to AWS Cloud.
+Bipost Sync is developed by <a href="https://www.factorbi.com/" target="_blank">Factor BI</a> 🇲🇽 a company dedicated to connect on-premises ERP's and POS systems to AWS Cloud.

 ---